-A jointly controlled asset involves joint control and offers joint ownership by Wescan and other venturers of assets contributed to or acquired for the purpose of a joint venture, without the formation of a corporation, partnership or other entity.
+A jointly controlled operation involves joint control and offers joint ownership by Wescan and other venturers of assets contributed to or acquired for the purpose of a joint arrangement, without the formation of a corporation, partnership or other entity.

-Where Wescan's activities are conducted through jointly controlled assets those operations are accounted for using the proportionate consolidation method.
-Wescan recognizes its share of the jointly controlled assets, and liabilities it has incurred, related revenue and operating costs in the financial statements and a share of their production, if any.
+Where Wescan's activities are conducted through a joint operation, Wescan recognizes its share of the jointly controlled assets, and liabilities it has incurred, related revenue and operating costs in the financial statements and a share of their production, if any.

-When Wescan, acting as an operator, receives reimbursement of direct and indirect costs recharged to the joint venturers such recharges represent reimbursement of costs that the operator incurred as an agent for the joint venturers and therefore have no effect on the statement of loss and comprehensive loss.
+When Wescan, acting as an operator, receives reimbursement of direct and indirect costs recharged to the other venturers such recharges represent reimbursement of costs that the operator incurred as an agent for the arrangement.